f0psi/Tempi/README.md

-# Tempi
+# tempi
-python script for temperature warning via telegram massage
+A Python Script for Temperaturewarnings via Telegram-Massage

+Can be run on a Raspberry Pi with the w1-therm module

+TODO: Add screen startup Script